 5. Easy Connections: People do business with people they “know, like and trust” — the best way to build that relationship is to make it super easy for people to connect with you via the web.
-Connections can happen via blog comments, via social media, or even just via a contact page on your site.
+Connections can happen via blog comments, social media, or even a simple contact page on your site.
 A bonus is that lots of comments on various social media channels is a quick way to build your credibility by offering “social proof”.